SITE MENU

 Hostel / Camping / Caravans

-• Sheena's Backpackers Lodge at Harbour View has mixed sex dorms (bedding provided), cooking facilities and lounge.
+• Sheena's Backpackers Lodge at Harbour View has mixed sex dorms (bedding provided) for 12 people, cooking facilities and lounge.
 Located close to the railway station ferry terminal.
 Tel: 01687 462764.
 The Tea Garden cafe and restaurant serves food all day.

 • Camusdarach camping/caravan site is 4 miles north of Arisaig on the old coastal road.
 Just 3 minutes walk from the famous sandy beach used in the film 'Local Hero'.
-Facilities include midge-eater machines, a toilet and shower block, laundry with washing and drying machines, washing-up areas and facilities for the disabled and babies.
+Facilities include midge-eater machines, toilet and shower block, laundry with washing and drying machines, washing-up areas and facilities for the disabled and babies.
 42 pitches and 16 electric hook-ups.
-Green Tourism Gold Award.
-Open from March 15th to October 15th.
-Self catering properties also available.
-Contact Andrew & Angela Simpson.
+Eco-friendly.
+Open from Easter or 1 April to 1 October.
+Glamping and self catering properties also available.
 Tel: 01687 450221.

 • Invercaimbe Caravan & Campsite is 1.5 miles north of Arisaig on the old coastal road to Mallaig (8 miles).
-Facilities include a payphone, a shower and toilet block, laundry room and facilities to wash dishes.
-Electrical hook-ups available.
+Facilities include WiFi, a small shop, shower and toilet block, laundry room and facilities to wash dishes.
+Hot water and showers are free.
+Electrical hook-ups available (booking recommended).
 The croft has a beach front location and features Highland Ponies and Cattle.
 Open from Easter to October.
 Self catering properties also available.
 Contact Joyce and Ruaridh Ormiston.
 Tel: 01687 450375 / Mobile: 07919872309.

 • Kinloid Farm campsite & caravans near Arisaig.
 Tel: 01687 450366.